Wills, Trusts, and Estates

 - Establish a power of attorney.
 This legal document allows an individual to appoint a person to act for them in the event that they become incapacitated.
 The person chosen should be expected to put the other person’s needs and wishes ahead of their own.

-New Jersey Estates Lawyers at Lyons & Associates, P.C.
+New Jersey Estate Lawyers at Lyons & Associates, P.C.
 Assist Clients With Every Phase of the Estate Planning Process